Code-4-Community/learning-resources/docs/week-3.md

 ```

 We have now printed "hi" and "hey," but it is very repetitive and not efficient.
 If we wanted to print another
-message, we would have to make a new function OR we can just add a parameter to a function to print whatever we
+message, we would have to make a new function OR we can just add an argument to a function to print whatever we
 want to the console and we would not need to make a new function each time.
-All we would need to do is pass in
-our message as a parameter like so.

 ```
 function printMessage(message) {